 A lot depends on the destination, of course, but a small ship can get you closer to the scenery and the wildlife while also providing access to shore activities that are more authentic or strenuous or both.
 Small-ship cruises on Upper Premium lines usually give passengers close-up views of the people, cities and cultures that they are visiting, whether the destination is a natural paradise, like Alaska or the Amazon, or a cultural capital, like the Rome or Stockholm.

 While major cruise lines do a great job designing ships that don’t “feel” crowded, a small ship doesn’t have to create any illusion, because they truly are not crowded.

-Coming In 2015, A New Player In The Upper Premium Segment
+A New Player In The Upper Premium Segment

 Viking is also bringing river cruising-style excursions to the Upper Premium market, by including most excursions in the cost of the cruise.

 For travelers who want something different, who want to travel in small groups, and who want to know about the history, and music and ecology of the places they visit and to get to know the people — all while dining and living well on board — small Upper Premium ships may be the ideal choice.

 Upper Premium Cruise Reviews By Company

 Azamara Club Cruises ReviewsTo read a review of a particular ship, click the link under "Read the Review."
 If applicable, our Live Voyage Reports offer a day-by-day overview of an actual cruise onboard.
 In some cases, there may be more than one report, to be sure to see if your favorite destination is represented.

 Oceania Cruise ReviewsTo read a review of a particular ship, click the link under "Read the Review."
 If applicable, our Live Voyage Reports offer a day-by-day overview of an actual cruise onboard.
 In some cases, there may be more than one report, to be sure to see if your favorite destination is represented.